1Hive/website/website/blog/2019-08-31-dandelion-overview.md

 4) Proposals require the proposer to lock tokens in order to ensure that the incentives of voters are aligned with their votes.
 5) Users who vote no, or do not vote, can see whether a proposal has passed before deciding to exit.

 We expected this to be fairly straightforward.
 Turns out it's not.
 In order to make Dandelion Orgs work we dug into some of the lesser known features of the aragonOS like [ACL Oracles](https://hack.aragon.org/docs/acl_IACLOracle).
 ACL Oracles are small helper functions that plug in to Aragon's  access control list (ACL) to do more sophisticated permission evaluation.
-ACL Oracles are a complex and powerful feature of the aragonOS.
+ACL Oracles are a complex and powerful feature of aragonOS.
 In the future we plan to write a more thorough post about how we used them and how others might do the same.
 This post, however, will will be a high level overview of the apps that combine to make the Dandelion Org template.
 - Redemptions
 - Token Request
 - Time Lock
 - Delay
-- Dissent Oracle
+- Dissent Voting

 These apps will be released individually for any Aragon DAO to use.
 We will also ship an easy to deploy template that combines all of these apps to create a Moloch like DAO on Aragon.